This guide will walk you through the process of setting up Capsule with Solana using the

 const solanaSigner = new CapsuleSolanaWeb3Signer(capsule, connection);

-const transaction = new solana.Transaction().add(
+const tx = new solana.Transaction().add(

 solana.SystemProgram.transfer({